totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.datamodel.rst

    :alt: ../../imgs/tutorial_ch3\_fig6.png
 Figure 17: Choosing the mapping rules input type.

-The mappings need to be added one by one, by clicking the the ``Edit`` button.
+The mappings need to be added one by one, by clicking the ``Edit`` button.
 The interface already splits the list of mapped and unmapped fields to facilitate the linkage process (*figure 18*).

 .. figure:: ../../imgs/tutorial_ch3_fig7.png
    :alt: ../../imgs/tutorial_ch3\_fig7.png
-Figure 18: Linking the data model fields to the staging columns
+Figure 18: Linking the data model fields to the staging columns.

 After the mapping is completed you can click on the ``Publish`` button to start the data flow.
 Carol backend runs storage optimizations behind